Marina De CascaisCurrently Open

 - Restaurante La Brasserie De L’entrecote

 Love this?
-Explore the entire list of things to do in Cascais before you plan your trip.
+Explore the entire list of places to visit in Cascais before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Cascais and book an accommodation of your choice.